flamingo-finance/flamingo-dashboard-athon/README.md

 ## Introduction

-This repo is a collection of useful resources you may find useful while partecipating to Flamingo Finance's Dashboard-ATHON.
+This repo is a collection of resources you may find useful while participating in Flamingo Finance's 1,000+ GAS Dashboard-ATHON.

 ## Folder structure